Qwerty12346727/SHA-2048/README.md

-# urban-winner
+# SHA-2048
 A sha 2048 digital hash generator.
 The possibility for a duplicate has is 1 in 16^(512).
+Enjoy. you can use in any software.